commonhaus/foundation/README.md

 **Licensing:** Adherence to open source licensing as defined by the OSI.

-## Succession Planning and Continuity

-**Why It's Essential:** Many businesses run on applications built using libraries and frameworks.
-It makes sense: a retailer that needs to sell fish tanks should not need to understand low-level internet protocol details.
-The problem is time: change is inevitable.
-Maintainers may shift their focus or choose new endeavors.
-When that happens, what becomes of the invaluable libraries and tools they nurtured?

-### Our Approach:

-**Facilitated Transitions:** At The Commonhaus, we ensure that the baton is passed smoothly.
-When original maintainers move on, we see to it that vital libraries and frameworks don't just survive but thrive under the guardianship of new maintainers.

-**Assigned Successors:** In instances where project owners decide to step away or when there's a noticeable lull in activity, The Commonhaus can step in.
-We'll assign dedicated and capable successors to ensure projects remain active and beneficial for the community.
-This approach helps avoid resource-intensive forks and overhauls.

-**Security and Upgrades:** The tech landscape is ever-evolving.
-We will work with industry partners to ensure Commonhaus projects have the information and resources they need to understand and meet new and emerging requirements.

 ### Sponsorship Dynamics:

 At the Commonhaus, transparency and utility drive our sponsorship structure.
 As we evolve and pinpoint specific needs and initiatives, we're committed to keeping our community updated on fund allocations.